tsoliangwu0130/my-macos/shell/zsh/zsh-oh-my-zsh-iterm2-powerline.md

 $ pip install powerline-shell
 ```

-Define your zsh prompt by adding the following code to your `.zshrc` file:
+Define your zsh prompt by adding the following codes to your `.zshrc` file:

 ```shell
 function powerline_precmd() {